mbutler808/macroevolution2024/discussions/2024-02-15-20-species-concepts/README.md

 Wiley, E. O. 1981.
 Phylogenetics.
 Wiley & sons, New York.
 (Pp. 24-34)

 An update of Simpson's evolutionary species concept, which explicitly defines species as having a temporal dimension.
-It is often called a "lineage concept" of species to distinguish it from concepts that consider species only at a single moment in time (biological and recognition concepts, for example), although this distinction is debated (see de Quieroz 1999 below).
+It is often called a "lineage concept" of species to distinguish it from concepts that consider species only at a single moment in time (biological and recognition concepts, for example), although this distinction is debated.

 #### Cohesion Species Concept